 If you do not complete the income and assets assessment form, you will not receive any government subsidy towards the cost of your aged care and you will be asked to pay the full costs yourself.

 You will find specific room information and accommodation costs in the Your accommodation options brochure under the ‘Accommodation’ section of your chosen Mercy Place home web page.
 Once you have selected your room, you will be better placed to discuss the specific costs involved with your accommodation.

-Once you have completed your Aged Care Assessment and your income and assets assessment, you’re ready to apply for your chosen home.
+Once you have completed your Aged Care Assessment and your combined income and assets assessment, you’re ready to apply for your chosen home.
 Arrange a meeting to discuss availability and payment options with your local Mercy Place home representative.
 If there is a waiting list and you need a room immediately, we can suggest an alternative Mercy Place home.

 Download and read the application form.

 At some stage throughout the process of applying for your new Mercy Place home, you may be asked to provide documents.
 The documents will vary depending on your stage in the process.
 If you have everything outlined in step one, you should have everything you need.

 If you need help at any time, feel free to call your chosen Mercy Place home, or contact us.